nuclio/nuclio-jupyter/docs/magic.rst

     Notebook exported to handler at '/tmp/handler'
     In [3] %nuclio export --notebook /path/to/notebook.ipynb
     Notebook exported to handler at '/tmp/nuclio-handler-29803'
+    In [4] %nuclio export --handler-name faces
+    Notebook exported to handler at '/tmp/nuclio-handler-29804'
+    In [5] %nuclio export --handler-file /tmp/faces.py
+    Notebook exported to handler at '/tmp/nuclio-handler-29805'

 handler
 -------